openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

-title: Editor Guide - Pre-publication
+title: Editor guide to pre-publication
-# Editor Guide - Pre-publication
+# Editor guide to pre-publication

 Pre-publication takes you through the last checks before publication, going through each of these final elements step-by-step: